mbivert/auth.old/README.md

 A sample file can be found at example/conf/auth.conf.

-Remind that genkey.sh will generate/install x509 pair for both
-the AAS and example.
-It will also copy the certificate to example/conf/.

 It then starts a web server on https://localhost:8082 (-port to change port, SSL is default), from which a user can choose an authentication server and login.

+Once login, the server establish a bridge with storexample through the AAS and use it to get\/store user data.